swimleftproducts/insightor/lambda/readme.md

 - spacy

 ## required env variable
-- YOU_TUBE - api key for youtube
+- YOU_TUBE - pull-comments - api key for youtube
 -- export YOU_TUBE=xxxxxxxxxxxxxxxxxxx